Covendocs

 API Reference

-Interactive reference for the Coven daemon HTTP-over-Unix-socket API.
-Per-endpoint schemas, code samples in four languages, and Try It panels that target your local daemon.
+Interactive reference for the Coven daemon HTTP API over same-user local IPC.
+Per-endpoint schemas, code samples, and Try It panels that target your local daemon.

-The Coven daemon serves a small HTTP/1.1 API over a Unix domain socket.
+The Coven daemon serves a small HTTP/1.1 API over same-user local IPC: a Unix domain socket on Unix-like hosts or an owner-only named pipe on Windows.
 This section is the per-endpoint interactive reference, generated from openapi/coven.daemon.v1.yaml.
-For the narrative reference (concepts, error model, versioning rules), see Coven local socket API.
+For the narrative reference (concepts, error model, versioning rules), see Coven local API.

 Start a daemon